-New US EPA Regulation - Amalgam Waste
+Overview: EPA “Dental Rule” Regulation on Amalgam Waste

-“Effluent Limitations Guidelines and Standards for Dental Offices”
+Overview: “Effluent Limitations Guidelines and Standards for Dental Offices”

-Solmetex has the experience and products to ensure your dental practice is fully compliant with the newly published EPA regulation entitled “Effluent Limitations Guidelines and Standards for Dental Offices", commonly referred to as the Dental Amalgam Rule.
-Below are the take-aways from the new dental EPA regulation.
+Solmetex has the experience and products to ensure your practice is in full compliance with the EPA regulation "Effluent Limitations Guidelines and Standards for Dental Offices", commonly referred to as the "Dental Amalgam Rule".
+Below are the key points from the new EPA regulation.